helenmurugan/scrambled-tech/README.md

 ![Image of Welcome Screen](/documentation/welcome.jpg)

 ### Username
-The username feature allows users the opportunity to have their name placed on the leaderboard.
+The username feature allows users the opportunity to have their name placed on the leaderboard if they achieve a high score.
 The input is validated; an error will be raised if the name contains less than two letters or contains certain special characters.
 The error message describes clearly to the user why the error is raised and repeats the request for the username input.
 This validation is depicted in the image below:

 ![Image of Username](/documentation/username.jpg)